engeir/hack-md-notes/volcano-papers.md

 ### 2005 — Yokohata et al.: Climate response to volcanic forcing: Validation of climate sensitivity of a coupled atmosphere-ocean general circulation model

+- Simulations of volcanic cooling using a GCM have not been considered to date (2005) as a test of climate sensitivity.
+- Here, Mt.
+Pinatubo is simulated with low- and high-sensitivity GCMs (differ in how they treat clouds).

 ### 2006 — Douglass et al.: Thermocline flux exchange during the Pinatubo event

 ### 2007 — Boer et al.: Inferring climate sensitivity from volcanic events